CEO of Puerto Rico’s bankrupt power company abruptly resigns

 “Under his direction, we were able to re-establish service to thousands of Puerto Ricans, for which we are very grateful,” said board president Ernest Sgroi.

-Higgins previously served as president and CEO of a company whose subsidiary provided power to Bermuda.
+Higgins, who previously served as president and CEO of a company whose subsidiary provided power to Bermuda, did not respond to a message for comment.

 Higgins had replaced an interim director who was appointed after CEO Ricardo Ramos stepped down in November following an outcry over a $300 million contract awarded to a tiny company in Montana after Maria.